Extratropical Cyclone Diagrams

 - suggest the degree of confidence that can be placed in that track (see Fig188.8.131.52).

 - On charts page, click on extratropical cyclones.

-- Select nominal data time of interest.
+- Select nominal data time of the forecast of interest.

 - Display of product (in this case ENS member tracks, 1km wind speeds, 300hPa wind speeds, central pressures and vorticity).